The model theory of the curve graph: Framework

 The Euler characteristic of $\Sigma$ is $2-2g-b$.
-Gluing two surfaces $S_1$ and $S_2$ along a boundary curve results in a surface $S_3$ such that The Euler characteristic of a pair of pants is $-1$, so that $\Sigma_m$ is built from $2g+b-2$ pairs of pants.
+The Euler characteristic of a pair of pants is $-1$, so that $\Sigma_m$ is built from $2g+b-2$ pairs of pants.
 We thus have that $m$ can be estimated from the number of gluings that need to be made between boundary curves of these $2g+b-2$ pairs of pants in order to reassemble $\Sigma_m$.

 The total number of boundary curves among all the pairs of pants is $6g+3b-6$.
 A total of $b$ of these curves correspond to the boundary components of $\Sigma$ and are not involved in any gluings.
 The remaining $6g+2b-6$ are glued in pairs, which results in exactly $3g+b-3$ gluings.